Introduction

 A social media best practice for schools is to establish a dedicated reputation management point person.
 This person will check all of your social accounts two to three times per day for 15 to 30 minutes and respond to people on behalf of the school.
 It’s important to choose a person who can write well and has a high attention to detail.
 They should understand the ins and outs of your school and have a clear understanding of how to best represent your school brand online.

 But what do you do when someone posts something negative on social?
 This is a question we get asked frequently by school leaders.
 Responding to negative comments and messages on social media is what private sector marketers call crisis management.
-The name isn't as daunting as it sounds.
-In fact, studies show that when crisis management is handled the right way, you can turn the most vocal detractors into advocates for your schools.
+The name isn’t as daunting as it sounds.
+In fact, studies show when crisis management is handled the right way, you can turn the most vocal detractors into advocates for your schools.

 There are a few best practices in handling negative social media comments that every communications person should know.
-We discuss them in our SchoolCEO article here:
+We discuss them in our SchoolCEO article here.

-Read Crisis in the CommentsMake a School Marketing Plan
+Make a School Marketing Plan

 Having these essential channels of communication is a good first step in establishing a strong school marketing plan.
 The second step is to actually make a plan by identifying your goals for the year and using each channel cohesively to accomplish those goals.

 It’s easy to see your website, social media, school app, and other marketing channels as singular units that don’t interact with each other.
 But the opposite is true.
 Each channel is like a thread on a spider’s web or a brick in the foundation of a house.
-Together they hold up your school marketing plan.
+Together they hold up your school market plan.
 The challenge is to make these elements work in tandem with one another, all while managing a budget, gathering content, and more.
 So how do you do it?

 Set a Budget

 As you approach your school marketing plan for the year, the first step is to establish a budget.
 How much do you want to spend on social media ads?
 What about traditional advertising like radio or billboards?
-Consider how much you’re willing to spend on digital channels like pay-per-click (or PPC).
+Consider how much you’re willing to spend on digital channels like Google Ads.
 Once you have a budget laid out for each advertising channel, make a spreadsheet to keep track of how much you’re spending per month.
 If you don’t have a spreadsheet, you can download our free marketing budget template here.

 Approach the Year in Quarters